kafkaesc/product-card-challenge/README.md

 The absorbency component works in a similar manner except it accepts a number from 1-5 as props and will display the proper droplet indicators on the button.
 Any change to the `absorbencyOptions` attributes in the mock API data will be reflected on the product card as well.

 I tried to pay attention to accessibility for these components.
 The product image has descriptive alt text.
-The color swatch and absorbency buttons both have aria-label attributes because their content is not descriptive of the buttons' function.
-Both buttons respond to keyboard focus and use in addition to mouse clicks.
+The color swatch and absorbency buttons both have aria-label attributes because their content is not descriptive of the buttons' functions.
+Both buttons respond to keyboard focus and use, in addition to mouse clicks.